ricsanfre/pi-cluster/docs/_docs/traefik.md

 ### Enabling cross-namespaces references in IngressRoute resources

-As alternative to standard `Ingress` kuberentes resources, Traefik's specific CRD, `IngressRoute` can be used to define access to cluster services.
+As alternative to standard `Ingress` kubernetes resources, Traefik's specific CRD, `IngressRoute` can be used to define access to cluster services.
 This CRD allows advanced routing configurations not possible to do with `Ingress` available Traefik's annotations.

 `IngressRoute` and `Ingress` resources only can reference other Traefik's resources, i.e: `Middleware` located in the same namespace.
 To change this, and allow `Ingress/IngressRoute` resources to access other resources defined in other namespaces, [`allowCrossNamespace`](https://doc.traefik.io/traefik/providers/kubernetes-crd/#allowcrossnamespace) Traefik helm chart value must be set to true.